-Our environment matters, that's why we embed environmental stewardship into our business.
-We actively manage our environmental risk and have introduced programs and targets to reduce our environmental footprint, particularly around the priority areas of energy and greenhouse gas emissions and waste.
+We are committed to embedding environmental stewardship across our business activities.
+We manage our environmental risk through policies, programs and targets aimed at reducing our environmental footprint, particularly around the priority areas of energy and associated greenhouse gas emissions and waste.

 In 2017, we reduced our energy use by 136,000 GJ, which would power approximately 4,000 homes for an entire year!

 Responsible management of materials we use and the waste we produce is important to our operational efficiency and the environment.
 Our Get Up and Get Green program eliminated garbage bins at employees’ desks and encouraged them to use centralized sorting bins, with the aim of diverting at least 70% of waste.
 We continue to monitor performance across our office, retail, and Rogers Centre properties through our three national waste management vendors and other vendors responsible for managing our telecom and IT-related products and confidential paper.